0xbythesecond/Configure-AD/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1
+- Domain Controller VM (Windows Server 2022) named “DC-1”
-- Step 2
+- Domain Controller’s NIC Private IP address to be static
 - Step 3
 - Step 4

 <h2>Deployment and Configuration Steps</h2>
 <p>
-In step 1, the Resources in Azure were setup.
-The Domain Controller VM (Windows Server 2022) named “DC-1” was created while simultaneously creating the Resource Group and Virtual Network (Vnet).
-The Domain Controller’s NIC Private IP address was set to static.
+Firstly, we will need to establish the resource group so that you can add your virtual machines for the Domain Controller (DC-1) and the Client Virtual Machine (Client-1).
+The Domain Controller VM will use Windows Server 2022 Operating System .
+The Domain Controller’s NIC Private IP address are set to static.
 The Client VM (Windows 10) named “Client-1” was created with the same Resource Group and Vnet that was created in DC-1.
 The topology was checked with the Network Watcher, to ensure both VM's were in the same network.
 </p>
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>